jaymagrob/sei-project-3/README.md

 ## Project Management

 I was charged with organising tasks and prevent duplication of work.
 We did this using Trello, a morning stand up and an evening debrief.
 I set up the Trello board to have: Tasks Today, Tasks in Progress, Tasks in Testing, Tasks Completed, Tasks Roadblocked, & Tasks Iced boxed.
-Every morning I held a stand up to asign tasks and then a debrief at the end of the day to plan tasks for the next days Trello board.
-The icebox was use when a task was nice feature but due to time constrints was not an urgent feature.
+Every morning I held a stand up to assign tasks and then a debrief at the end of the day to plan tasks for the next days Trello board.
+The icebox was used when a task was a nice feature but due to time constraints was not an urgent feature.

 <img src="src/assets/beehive_ss_trello.png" >